The Acupuncture Society (“the Society”) accepts no liability for the costs of the complainant or the practitioner in any case.

 3. Complaints made to the Society from other Society members

 4. Consideration of consensual resolution, without a hearing, of a complaint referred to a Panel by the Case Examiners, where appropriate

 Practitioners must immediately report any complaints or criminal convictions made against them to the Society and must also inform the insurance company covering their professional practice.

-The committee may issue a formal warning to a member practitioner of its intention to investigate a complaint made against him/her and/or may suspend the practitioner from membership of The Acupuncture Society pending an investigation
+The committee may issue a formal warning to a member practitioner of its intention to investigate a complaint made against him/her and/or may suspend the practitioner from membership of The Acupuncture Society pending an investigation when deemed appropriate.

-The Registrar of The Acupuncture Society will remove any practitioner from the membership register who is found to have seriously contravened the Society's Code of Ethics, Rules and Regulations.
-All members have a right of appeal to the appeal panel of The Acupuncture Society within 28 days of the date of it's decision being advised to the member practitioner complained of.
+The Registrar of The Acupuncture Society will remove any practitioner from the membership register who is found to have seriously contravened the Society’s Code of Ethics, Rules and Regulations.
+All members have a right of appeal to the appeal panel of The Acupuncture Society within 28 days of the date of its decision being advised to the member practitioner complained of.

 The Society reserves the right to take any action deemed appropriate by a majority of committee consensus this may result in temporary or permanent suspension prior to or after an investigation.
 Further in a potential criminal case or sexual impropriety complaint.
 The Society may inform the police for further investigation.

 The Appeal Panel consists of 2 Society practitioner members and 1 lay non-practitioner panel member who was not sitting on the disciplinary committee which heard the original complaint made.

 The appeal panel’s recommendations are final

 Complaints must be made in writing to the disciplinary committee detailing the complainant’s name, address and contact details, the complaint, the practitioner involved, the date/dates, time and location of incident/incidents, documentary and supporting evidence and any witness statements and contact details.